whitefusionhq/fullstackrubydev/src/_posts/2021-01-06-everything-you-need-to-know-about-destructuring-in-ruby-3.md

 published: true
 ---

 Welcome to our first article in a [series all about the exciting new features in Ruby 3](/topics/ruby-3-fundamentals)!
-Today we’re going to look how improved pattern matching and rightward assignment make it possible to “destructure” hashes and arrays in Ruby 3—much like how you’d accomplish it in, say, JavaScript—and some of the ways it goes far beyond even what you might expect.
+Today we’re going to look how improved pattern matching and rightward assignment make it possible to “destructure” hashes and arrays in Ruby 3—much like how you’d accomplish it in, say, JavaScript—and some of the ways it goes far beyond even what you might expect. **December 2021: now updated for Ruby 3.1** — see below!

 ### First, a primer: destructuring arrays